GridTools/gridtools/docs/manuals/glossary/glossary.rst

   Backend
     |GT| provides several backends, allowing to run the same code efficiently
     on different hardware architectures.
-See :ref:`backend-selection`.
+See section :ref:`backend-selection`.

   Iteration Point
     A 3D tuple of indices.
 The horizontal indices are often denoted by `i` and